LKummer/homelab-wiki/content/how-to/deploy-with-argo.md

 ---
-title: How to deploy applications with Argo CD
+title: How to deploy Helm charts with Argo CD
 ---

+This guide walks you through configuring a Helm deployment inside an infrastructure repository using Argo CD.

 ## Requirements